Joni1234321/Minesweeper-1st-semester/ReadMe.md

 Each file should credit the author

-The project is made with JavaFX 15, so you need that to play the game!
+The project is made with JavaFX 15, so you need that to play the game [I recommend using JavaFX 17.0.1]!

 ## Project requirement made by the course:
 - Use JavaFX